“Dr. Hovinds Creation Seminars” banner

 A lot of the information that we see out in the media, on television, on the Internet, and reviews that are given seem largely directed by the preconceptions that people have.
 Meaning that one's mind had already been made up about some subject prior to giving an opinion about it rather than honestly examining it.
 As a rule it is then not subjected to investigation, or any proper evaluation of the information that has been made available.
 It seems to be so that certain concepts or ideas, in particular those that are not liked for some reason, are not allowed to earn any credibility.

 An intriguing example is the general assumption as if micro-evolution and macro-evolution would be the very same.
-Defenders for the case of evolution like to ensure us that micro-evolution over time will turn into macro-evolution.
+Defenders for the case of evolution like to confide to us that micro-evolution over time (lots of time actually) will turn into macro-evolution.
 The flaw in this assumption is that micro-evolution (adaption within the kind) has been observed whereas macro-evolution (changing to another kind) has not.
 Science requires matters to have been observed.
 A second apparent flaw is that in the matter of macro-evolution that mutations require an increase of information, but all that has been observed is a decrease of information.
-Simply per these simple grounds macro-evolution can not deemed to be a scientific approach, it is an assumption, it is an idea.
+Simply per these elementary grounds macro-evolution can not deemed to be a scientific approach, it is an assumption, it is an idea.
 We find however that this is a stout argument from the defenders of evolutionism.
 But even if said with confidence and emphasis it will still not make it true.
-See, they really do not like the expressions micro- and macro-evolution.
-Nonetheless we have every scientific reason actualy separate these terms!
+Be very aware of that, authoritive statements from some ‘leading’ (trendsetter actually) individual, will just not accomplish that!
+See, adaption (=micro-evolution) is quite another thing that turning into a different kind (macro-evolution).We do see that evolutionists really do not like the expressions micro- and macro-evolution.
+Nonetheless we have every scientific reason to actually separate these terms!
+They commonly just state that they are the same, and next they want to change topic so very quickly!
+Excuse me?

-In April 2008 we saw the release of Ben Stein's documentary ‘Expelled: No Intelligence Allowed’.
+In April 2008 we saw the release of Ben Stein's documentary Expelled: No Intelligence Allowed.
 It is basically about that the science community is being regulated per the convictions and the interests in regards to the theory of evolution.
 Thus alternate options or explanations are being expelled, invalidated or ridiculed.
 It appears that this film is being rejected by various because of the concepts that are being relayed through it.

-Thus “4,720 IMDb users have given a weighted average vote of 3.5 / 10” (per 15 Oct 2008).
-When we then look at exactly which votes had been entered here and see how they relate to eachother we see the following:
+Thus “4,720 IMDB users have given a weighted average vote of 3.5 / 10” (per 15 Oct 2008).
+When we then look at exactly which votes had been entered here and see how they relate to each other we see the following:

-It appears that 60.2 % totally condemned it.
-The question is if these votes were based on the personal preconception concerning these matters or was it that the documentary was not well made?
 Then we have the 22.9 % that appreciated it highly. the same question should surface here.
 Was it because of the voters preconception that they judged so or was it because of a well done documentary?
 The simple observation here that we found such strong approval and disapproval votes urges us to be careful about how to interpret this all.
 Especially if we compare this with the amount of votes that were given for rating 2 to 9, as they are totally out of balance.

 Go to top of this page